cbochs/grapple.nvim/README.md

 ### Popup Menu

 A popup menu is available to enable easy management of tags and scopes.
-The opened buffer can be modified like a regular buffer, meaning items can be selected and deleted with well-known vim motions.
+The opened buffer can be modified like a regular buffer, meaning items can be selected, modified or deleted with well-known vim motions.
 Currently, there are two available popup menus: one for [tags](#tag-popup-menu) and another for [scopes](#scope-popup-menu).

 ![grapple_showcase_popup](https://user-images.githubusercontent.com/2467016/200480227-15c0e1a8-9f3c-49e1-af1e-676b168a061b.gif)